mythripanugatlagoud/Air-Object-Path-Prediction-Collision-Avoidance-System/README.md

 # Aircraft-Trajectory-Plotting-System✈️

-> A DRDO internship project developed at the Propulsion & Ground Armament Division (PGAD), DRDL Hyderabad, focusing on real-time aircraft trajectory prediction, scientific visualization, and collision avoidance using GUI systems and ML models.
+> A DRDO internship project developed at the Propulsion & Ground Armament Division (PGAD), DRDL Hyderabad, focusing on real-time aircraft trajectory prediction, scientific visualization, and collision avoidance using GUI systems and basic ML models.

 ---
 ## Overview

-This system is designed to plot the trajectory of air objects (e.g., missiles, aircraft) and predict possible collision paths.
-Built using Qt (C++), PostgreSQL, MATLAB, and Python ML tools, the project simulates a real-time GUI application for defense-grade path prediction.
+This system is designed to plot the trajectory of air objects such as aircraft and missiles and to predict possible collision paths.
+Built using Qt (C++), PostgreSQL, MATLAB, and Python-based ML tools, the project simulates a real-time GUI application for defense-grade path prediction and analysis.

 ---

 ## Tech Stack